 Eastwood Rotary's Annual Burns Supper took place on Friday February 9th, 2018 at Williamwood Golf Club.

-A terriific evening's entertainment, hosted by President Ronnie Munn, saw David Stafford address the haggis, Colin Hunter provide the Immortal Memory, Steve Malloy Toast the Lassies, Anne McGuire Reply for the Lassies and Barbara Grant provide the final thank yous.
+A terriific evening's entertainment, hosted by President Ronnie Munn, saw David Stafford address the haggis, Colin Hunter provide the Immortal Memory, Steve Malloy provide the Toast the Lassies, Anne McGuire deliver Reply for the Lassies and Barbara Grant provide the final thank yous.

 Throughout the evening, Colin led the company while singing with his old band, "Half a Sixpence".
 The full band are known as the "Fu' Shilling" and have played together since the 80's.